“I feel like there’s a lot I can pass on from my own experiences”Posted: Friday 01 November 2019

 “People need to know that help is there and they can keep going.
 That’s what I always try to get across.
 I feel like there’s a lot I can pass on from my own experiences.
 I’m sure that does help.”

 We’re always looking for volunteers to become telephone befrienders and use their experiences to help others.
-If you would like to help by volunteering as a telephone befriender, or if you would like to have a befriender call you, find out more here or call the Advice and Information Service on 0300 3030 111.
+If you would like to help by volunteering as a telephone befriender, or if you would like to have a befriender call you, find out more about befriending or call the Advice and Information Service on 0300 3030 111.

 It is thanks to funders such as the Masonic Charitable Foundation that we are able to continue to offer vital emotional support to people affected by macular disease.